Covid: Omicron study suggests major wave in January

 Dr Davies said: "I think our projections are worrying, it doesn't paint an optimistic picture."

-The research looked at the impact of introducing new restrictions on the Omicron wave.

-Dr Davies said tougher curbs were "terrible for people's physical wellbeing and their mental wellbeing" and this needed to be carefully weighed up.
+While the research looked at the impact of introducing new restrictions on the Omicron wave, Dr Davies said tougher curbs were "terrible" for people's physical and mental wellbeing and needed to be carefully weighed up.

-The modelling warns that in the pessimistic scenarios it would take measures closer to "lockdown with schools open" to prevent intense pressure on the NHS.
+The modelling warns that in the pessimistic scenarios it could require measures that restrict who we meet, what businesses can open and staying at home where possible to prevent intense pressure on the NHS.

 More data is needed before the true picture of where the UK is heading becomes clear.